10 Secrets to a Successful Low Maintenance Garden

 10. Use crushed stones or pebbles in your garden beds

-Crushed stones and pebbles can help conserve water and you never have to replace them.
+A simple and cost-effective way to reduce the time and water required to nourish your garden is by adding crushed stones and pebbles as a mulch replacement.
+These can help conserve water and you never have to replace them.
 So if you want to spend less time watering your plants and replacing the beds, consider adding them to your garden.

 Creating a stylish garden that needs little work

-Caring for a garden should be enjoyable, not a chore.
-And with these tips in hand, you can create a stylish garden that requires little maintenance.
-What’s more, with less work to do you can sit back, relax, and enjoy the view of your beautiful garden.
+10 simple and effective ways you can create a low-maintenance garden, because caring for a garden should be fun, not a chore.
+These tips can help you create a stylish garden that requires little maintenance.
+What’s more, with less work, you can spend more time sitting back, relaxing and enjoying the view.